 That’s all just available via the low price plan that Microsoft offers.
 Where things get even better is if you upgrade to Office365 Business Premium.
 For $12.50 per user per month, you get the same amount of cloud storage but you also have access to major Office applications including Outlook, Word, Excel, PowerPoint, OneNote, Access, and Publisher.
 There’s also email hosting included with a 50GB mailbox, along with custom email domain addresses if you want.

-Each license covers 5 PCs or Macs, 5 phones, and 5 tablets per user.
+Each license covers five PCs or Macs, five phones, and five tablets per user.
 There’s also support for video conferencing meetings for up to 250 people.

 Cloud storage-wise – that package might not be the largest, but it does make for a compelling all-in-one deal that should suit the vast majority of users.
 If unlimited cloud storage is vital, you can always switch over to a plan that costs $10 per user per month for unlimited storage but offers no access to Office applications.